hobuinc/silvimetric/docs/source/tutorial.rst

 Initialize
 ................................................................................

-`Initialize` will create a `TileDB` database that will house all future information that is collected about processed point clouds, including attribute data collected about point in a cell, as well as the computed metrics for each individual combination of `Attribute` and `Metric` for each cell.
+:ref:`initialize` will create a |TileDB| database that will house all future information that is collected about processed point clouds, including attribute data collected about point in a cell, as well as the computed metrics for each individual combination of `Attribute` and `Metric` for each cell.